sarthaktexas/salamandarian/README.md

 const startingValue = 11;
 ```

-* also change the numbers to represent what's actually happening
+* also change the numbers to represent what's actually happening (per simulation)
 * reproduced need not be changed

 ```javascript